Village Weavers by Myriam J. A. Chancy

 Click here to RSVP

-Myriam J. A. Chancy, author of Village Weavers, a Time Best Book of April 2024, is a Guggenheim Fellow and HBA Chair of the Humanities at Scripps College.
+Myriam Chancy is a Time Best Book of April 2024, is a Guggenheim Fellow, and HBA Chair of the Humanities at Scripps College.
 Her award-winning work has earned honors including the American Book Award and the Guyana Prize in Literature.

 SOON COME…